stuscode/start_browser/README.md

-Start a browser instance in in its own namespace.
+Start a browser instance in its own namespace.
 Requires nsmnt (github:stuscode/nsmnt).

 quick start: